 Among the most famous attractions in London is an observation wheel known as the London Eye.
-Another name it receives is "Millennium Wheel".
+Another name for it is the "Millennium Wheel".
 This was inaugurated in 2000 and for several years was the largest Ferris wheel in the world.

 Although today it is no longer the largest, it is still a Ferris wheel visited by millions of people every year.
 The views from the London Eye are very varied, when you go up to one of its glass cabins you can see the Thames River, buildings and emblematic areas of the whole city.
 Here I will tell you about what you can see from this great wheel.